 Early and middle college high schools partner with institutions of higher education to offer all enrolled students an opportunity to earn and Associate’s degree or up to two years of college credits toward the baccalaureate while in high school, as well as a high school diploma.
 The initiative is based on the assumption that engaging under-represented students in a rigorous high school curriculum that is tied to the incentive of earning college credits will motivate them and increase their access to and success in additional postsecondary education after high school.

-In January of 2006, Governor Jim Doyle introduced the Wisconsin Covenant, a program created to inspire young people to plan early for a successful high school career that will lead to higher education.
-Eighth graders in Wisconsin are invited to sign the Wisconsin Covenant Pledge, a promise that they will:
+Wisconsin Covenant was created to inspire young people to plan early for a successful high-school career that will lead to higher education.
+The Wisconsin Covenant Pledge is a promise that they will:

 - Maintain at least a “B” average in high school.

 - Complete the classes they need to prepare them for higher education.